 - Are unrealistic or can’t be achieved within a reasonable time-frame (leading them to give up).

 Goal-setting isn’t just about deciding that you want to achieve something.
 It’s the foundation to successful goal-achievement.

 And success isn’t just about reaching your goal.
 It’s also about enjoying yourself along the way and being happy with where you end up.
 For that to occur, you need to be intentional about how you set your goals and avoid some common goal-setting mistakes.

-Before we get into the 10 goal-setting mistakes below, be sure to grab a copy of your free Successful Goal-Setting Worksheet.
-This simple worksheet will take you step-by-step through an easy goal-setting process for setting meaningful goals that are fun to achieve (while avoiding all the common mistakes).
+Before we get into the 10 goal-setting mistakes below, a friendly reminder to grab your free copy of the ACHIEVE BIG Workbook.
+The workbook will take you step-by-step through an easy framework for setting meaningful goals (that avoid all of the mistakes below) and then taking action to achieve them.

-Get your copy of the Successful Goal-Setting Worksheet here:
+Grab your copy of the ACHIEVE BIG workbook here:

 10 Goal-Setting Mistakes to Avoid (To Start Reaching Goals that Are Meaningful and Fun)